LucasLimaPinho/coffeeandelk/README.md

 10. Spring Data interfaces have basic operations like save, delete, update, find all data etc. without the need to write statements and bind to variables;
 11. @Document annotation should be in the POJO that will be stored in Elasticsearch -> @Document(indexName = "<index-in-ES>")

-Code block to generate connection with Elasticsearch
+Code block to generate connection with Elasticsearch.

 ~~~